 Ascending the tower involves a bit of effort but is well worth it.
 An elevator travels halfway up the tower, after which you climb the rest of the way up stairs and through narrow, winding passages.
 If you’re really feeling energetic, you can skip the elevator and take the stairs all the way, though for understandable reasons, this option tends to be more popular on the way down.

-Admission to the City Hall Tower is by timed admission ticket, which costs 40 SEK per person (free for children under 12, who must be accompanied by an adult).
-The tower is also free for holders of the Stockholm Card visitor pass.
+Admission to the City Hall Tower is by timed admission ticket, which costs 60 SEK per person (free for children under 12, who must be accompanied by an adult).

 For one of the best free panoramas in all of Stockholm, head to Fjällgatan, on the northeastern edge of Södermalm.
 It’s easily reached by heading east along Katarinavägen from Slussen.
 Directly below you are the docks for the Finland ferries.
 Many of the buildings along Fjällgatan were erected in the 1700s after a fire that destroyed most of the earlier structures.
 Take some time to savor the fantastic view of Djurgården, Skeppsholmen, and Gamla Stan.
 If you don’t already know why many people consider Stockholm one of the most beautiful cities in the world, the view from Fjällgatan will make you understand.

 Most visitors to Stockholm miss this scenic and historic part of the city altogether.
 It’s their loss.
-Skinnarviksberget boasts one of the best views in Stockholm.
-It’s the highest point in the city at 174 feet above sea level.
+The highest point in the city at 53 meters (174 feet) above sea level, Skinnarviksberget boasts one of the best views in Stockholm.
 From this rocky knoll you look down on the waters of Riddarfjärden, with downtown Stockholm beyond.
 It’s a great place to get a view of old and new Stockholm and a feel for the city’s geography.
-For locals it’s a popular picnic spot and getaway.
+For locals it’s a popular picnic spot and escape from the urban bustle of Södermalm.

 For an unusual look at Stockholm from the south, ride the SkyView gondola at the Ericsson Globe (formerly the Stockholm Globe Arena).
 Shaped like a huge golf ball, Globen (“The Globe”) is the largest spherical building in the world, and SkyView takes you all the way up the side and onto the roof.
-You won’t get the closeup views of downtown that you’ll get from some of the other places on this list, but you will see the city from a new angle.
-Riding a glass bubble up the outside of this massive building is an experience in itself — especially if you have the Stockholm Card, which provides free admission.
+The arena is located in a suburb south of the city center, so you won’t get the closeup views of downtown that you’ll get from some of the other places on this list, but you will see the city from a new angle.
+Riding a glass bubble up the outside of this massive building is an experience in itself — especially if you have the Stockholm Pass, which provides free admission.

-If you don’t have a Stockholm Card, admission is a rather hefty 145 SEK for adults and 100 SEK for seniors (65+) and children ages 5-12.
-SkyView is open daily from 9 a.m. to 9 p.m., with gondolas departing every 10 minutes.
+If you don’t have a Stockholm Pass, admission is a rather hefty 160 SEK for adults and 120 SEK for seniors (65+) and children ages 5-12.
 The whole trip takes about 20 minutes.